Careers at SCU

 Admissions Advisor

 Southern California University of Health Sciences is seeking passionate, energetic and results-oriented Admissions Advisors.
 The Admissions role is responsible for increasing institution enrollment by working with prospective students through the enrollment process.
-The Admissions Advisor position represents SCU in a positive and professional manner while recruiting qualified applicants for admission in accordance with state and federal accreditation and institutional policies and regulations, consistent with the highest ethical standards.
+The Admissions Advisor position represents SCUHS in a positive and professional manner while recruiting qualified applicants for admission in accordance with state and federal accreditation and institutional policies and regulations, consistent with the highest ethical standards.
+This is a full-time position that requires occasional evening and weekend availability.

 View Job Details >>